jronallo/starterdeck-node/README.md

 - Deploy barebones version to heroku
 - Instructions for deploying to Heroku
 - Write script to keep DZSlides template and slides/shells/onstage.html updated

+## License

+See MIT-LICENSE

+## Author

+This is made out of many tools others have created, but this arrangement of the tools was done by Jason Ronallo.
+If you use starterdeck-node it would be nice, though not required, to give a link back to the original repository or <http://ronallo.com> within your slide deck.